NCRTHUNDER/LnT-Mini-Project/README.md

 # LnT-Mini-Project
-A simple HTML and CSS project for A finance Dashboard and a Product Launch Page
+A simple HTML and CSS project for A finance Dashboard and a Product Launch Page which depicts the usage of basic HTML and CSS elements.
+The project is created by-
+Reyan rinoj
+Nevan Miranda
+Arrin Nischal Paul